Faculty

 Helmut Ortner

 Selected Publications: together with T. Tiede and B. Koch: Conflict of Law – Text and Materials, (5th ed.
-2018); together with F. T. Schwarz and J. A. Trenor (eds.): Contractual Performance and COVID-19 (2020); together with M. Kern and K. Plavec: Applicable Law (2020); together with F. Schwarz: Does a Right to a Physical Hearing Exist in International Arbitration?
+2018); together with F. T. Schwarz and J. A. Trenor (eds.): Contractual Performance and COVID-19 (2020); together with M. Kern and K. Plavec: Applicable Law in International Arbitration (2020); together with F. Schwarz: Does a Right to a Physical Hearing Exist in International Arbitration?
 (2021); together with C. Fischer-Czermak and C. Nigsch: Private Law in Graphs (5th ed.
 2021).

 Oliver Rathkolb

-Author of several books focusing on contemporary history as well as editor and co-editor of several studies concerning interdisciplinary questions of contemporary history and communications/media history.
-His prize-winning study The Paradoxical Republic.
-Austria 1945-2005 was published by Berghahn Books (New York/Oxford) in 2020.
+Author of several books focusing on contemporary history; editor and co-editor of several studies concerning interdisciplinary questions of contemporary history and communications/media history; managing editor of the journal “zeitgeschichte” and the publication series “Zeitgeschichte im Kontext”; his prize-winning study “The Paradoxical Republic: Austria 1945–2020” was published in 2021 by Berghahn Books (New York/Oxford).

 Friederike Schäfer